talkjs/tutorials/how-to-create-a-team-chat/how-to-create-a-team-chat.md

 ## Change the conversation

 Currently, our chatbox displays a single conversation.
-Next, we want to switch to a different TalkJS conversation when we click on a channel or direct message thread.
+Next, we want to be able to switch to a different TalkJS conversation when we click on a channel or direct message thread.
 In our UI implementation, this is handled inside the `ConversationListItem` component, where we have a button that calls a `changeConversation` function when you click on the item:

 ```jsx
 <button